 The measures used to determine satisfactory academic progress are mandated by federal law, and your progress is evaluated annually to make sure you qualify.
 As required by federal student aid regulations, after reviewing all student transcripts, notification is sent to any student who is not meeting satisfactory academic progress criteria, and that student becomes ineligible for financial aid.
 Any student in this situation is informed of the transcript component(s) that must be improved.
 The student may appeal the determination of ineligibility for financial aid and is required to submit the Satisfactory Academic Progress (SAP) Appeal Form to the Office of Financial Aid:

 This must request you wish to be placed on financial aid “Probation” and to continue to receive financial aid for one semester.
 The appeal must be due to an injury or illness of the student, the death of a relative, or other special circumstances.
 The appeal letter must explain why the student failed to make satisfactory academic progress and what has changed in his/her situation that will allow him/her to make satisfactory academic progress by the end of the financial aid “Probation” semester, and

 Bear in mind that some Harvey Mudd scholarships carry their own requirements, such as full-time attendance (12 units per semester), and may be available for only eight semesters.
-Thus, even if you maintain Satisfactory Academic Progress according to federal regulations, you may not remain eligible for Harvey Mudd scholarships since some of these awards are determined by a different set of standards.
+Thus, even if you maintain Satisfactory Academic Progress according to federal student aid regulations, you may not remain eligible for Harvey Mudd scholarships since some of these awards are determined by a different set of standards.
 Consult the requirements for each Harvey Mudd award regarding renewal requirements.